scline6/Triangulator/README.md

 ## Features

 1. Triangulate a single contour using ear-clipping method and satifsying the [Fast Industrial-Strength Triangulation of Polygons (FIST)](http://www.cosy.sbg.ac.at/~held/projects/triang/triang.html) robustness guarantees.
-2. Triangulate a nested contour by performing nesting & bridging, then calling Triangulator::triangulate1.
+2. Triangulate a contour with hold by bridging the holes and making a single contour.
+3. Provide an option to retain or discard degenerate triangles.
+Geometry devs will retain and graphics devs will discard.
-3. Optional Constrained Delaunay Triangulation (CDT) via Delaunay flips.
+3. Provide an option for Constrained Delaunay Triangulation (CDT) via Delaunay flips.
-4. Optional Mesh Refinement via Chew's 2nd Algorithm.
+4. Provide an option to refine the triangle mesh using Chew's 2nd Algorithm.
+This is for finite element folks.

 ## Distiguishing Characteristics

 1. Triangulator uses Hilbert spatial hashing to prune distant vertices from the point-in-triangle tests.
-2. Triangulator's uses a priority queue to greedily select the ear with the best triangle quality, which reduces the number of Delaunay flip operations.
+2. Triangulator's priority queue greedily selects the best triangle quality, which reduces Delaunay flips.
-3. Both ear-clipping (circular list on vector) and Delaunay flips (quad-edge) are carried out with in-place algorithms in contiguous memory for optimal cache performance.
+3. Both ear-clipping (circular list as vector) and Delaunay flips (quad-edge) use contiguous memory for good cache performance.
-4. Triangulator handles either winding order (CCW or CW) for single contours and returns triangles in winding order that is consistent with the input.
+4. Triangulator handles CW or CCW and resulting triangles are consistent with input (for single contour).

 ## Usage